 Creating an Online Retail Site

 Another way you can make money with your crocheted items is by creating an account on an online retail store that will take care of certain specifics for you.
 Many of these stores are free to join, though some do require a listing fee, or you can create a premium account.
 The top sites, among the many out there, include Etsy, Bonanza, eBay, and Artfire.
 Each site has its own unique pros and cons, so you should look into them individually to see what will be best for your business, though I personally would recommend Bonanza or Etsy.

 The benefit of creating such an account is that you will be able to reach a huge number of people as millions of people browse the internet every day.
 This can get your items in places all over the world, and you can gain lots of experience with this.
 You will also have full control over what you make, allowing you creative freedom.

-The downside of this method is that you will typically need to pay a fee for listing and you will need to pay a shipping charge.
+The downside of this method is that you will typically need to pay a fee for the listing, and you will need to pay a shipping charge.
 Though the customer does get charged for shipping, shipping the item out can also be a hassle.
 You also have to worry about making sure you have good photography.
 And you have to do a lot of your own advertising, and many times you will have to pay for this.

 Build Your Own Website